johnwargo/react-build-info/readme.md

 ```

 The `npm version patch` part of the build step increments the patch version in the `package.json` file before calling `react-build-info`.

+With this in place, when you execute `npm run build` to build a production version of the app, `npm` will update the version number in the project's `package.json` file, build an updated version of the buildinfo.js file, then generate the production build of the app.

 ***